codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 You can set a sandbox as private in two main ways: From the editor, change the privacy setting from the Privacy drop-down under Sandbox Info, and from the dashboard right-click and select make private.

-Note that a [Pro subscription](https://codesandbox.io/pricing) is required to make sandboxes private.
+Note that a [Pro subscription](https://codesandbox.io/pricing) is required to make sandboxes private or unlisted.

 ![Make private in the editor](./images/sandbox-private.png)
 ![Make private from the dashboard](./images/dashboard-private.png)